Lazy Bear: History

 The restaurant's decor was intended to evoke a camp in the Catskills.
 The vaulted dining room has exposed wood beams and is lined in cedar planking charred using the Japanese shou sugi ban technique, with a white-line drawing of the Yosemite Valley on dark grey canvas hanging on one wall.
 The restaurant does not use tablecloths, and the two long tables with which it opened were cut from a single elm tree.
+Food & Wine described it as "a lounge straight out of a Wes Anderson movie set in your weird rich uncle’s Yosemite hunting lodge".
 The decor also includes allusions to the restaurant's name, such as Smokey Bear signs and imitation animal trophy heads.
 The mezzanine "Bear's Den" lounge, with à la carte service and used for mingling before and after the meal, had couches draped in camp blankets and was originally decorated with a shelf of knickknacks including a plaster bust of a bear, a lantern, and a small axe, which Barzelay said was inspired by Cracker Barrel.

 Until the COVID-19 pandemic, diners ate communally, banquet-style, in two sittings at two long tables without white tablecloths.
 After serving diners in a parklet while indoor dining was prohibited and offering "Camp Commissary" meals to go, Lazy Bear reopened in 2021 with a more conventional table arrangement with individual bookings and staggered dining times.
 In July 2024, after a week-long return to the communal dining format, it closed for renovation; when it reopened in October, Barzelay had himself cut the long tables into small tables, and a banquette had been added in the dining room.
 There are also now tables overlooking the kitchen in the mezzanine.
 The renovation also added exposed rock in the entryway to evoke the entrance to a bear cave.

 In March 2020, Barzelay announced that Lazy Bear would be entirely vegan for nine days in April, as a promotion for the nonprofit Zero Foodprint and to draw attention to the restaurant's vegan options.
 In April 2025, the restaurant introduced a bespoke cannabis strain, Lazy Bear Reserve.